chocolatey/docs/input/en-us/c4b-environments/azure/client-setup.md

 1. Install the `ChocolateyGUI` package on the endpoint, for self-service support
 1. Install the `chocolatey-agent` package, which supports self-service and CCM communication
 1. Enable and disable features related to configuring self-service access on the endpoint
-1. Setup the communication channel between the endpoint and CCM, using the correct URL and salts
+1. Setup the communication channel between the endpoint and Chocolatey Central Management, using the correct URL and salts
-1. Opt the endpoint into CCM Deployments
+1. Opt the endpoint into Chocolatey Central Management Deployments